quackduck/cool/README.md

 # Cool

-Never let kernel_task eat up CPU again.
+Never let the heat slow your Mac down again.